SOPs for a One-Person Startup: How to Build Systems When You Are the System

 I run my entire business as a one-person operation, and here's how I use AI for SOPs:

 1. Record yourself once, let AI write the SOP.
 Screen-record yourself doing the task.
-Upload the transcript to Claude, ChatGPT, or whatever you use.
+Upload the transcript to Claude or Granola (which I absolutely love for AI note-taking).
 Say "Turn this into a step-by-step SOP with a checklist format."
-You'll get a solid first draft in thirty seconds.
+Solid first draft in thirty seconds.

 2. Build checklists that trigger automatically.
-Tools like Airtable, Notion, and even simple automation platforms let you create checklists that spawn automatically when a trigger fires.
+Tools like Notion, Google Docs, and Airtable let you create checklists that spawn automatically when a trigger fires.
 New client signs up?
 The onboarding checklist appears.
 Invoice due date hits?
 The collections workflow triggers.
+For solo founders who want something simple, Todoist or Trello.
+For teams, Asana.
 Nobody has to remember anything.

 I helped a founder build her entire operations system in Airtable in about three hours.
 Checklists for every job, automated reminders, nothing falling through the cracks.
 Before that, she was losing revenue because tasks were getting missed - not because she wasn't working hard enough, but because her brain was full.

 The goal isn't perfection.
 The goal is that nobody has to ever remember anything.
-That sentence - "nobody has to ever remember anything" - is the most profitable sentence in business.
-When your business runs on checklists instead of memory, you stop dropping balls and start compounding.
+When your business runs on checklists instead of memory, you stop dropping balls.
+When those checklists have feedback loops, they start compounding - getting better every week without extra effort from you.

 The Spectrum From Manual to Automated